ropensci/roweb3/content/blog/2020-10-13-covidpreprints/index.md

 This scalable workflow allows us to focus on the scientific side of the process: select and highlight chosen preprints to track the progress of our knowledge on COVID-19.
 This also unlocks the ability to crowdsource reviews or suggestions for landmark preprints.
 Now, any netizen can nominate a preprint [via this google form](https://docs.google.com/forms/d/e/1FAIpQLSfRuZegczktW7SCmkopVZLNL7k0IHrEuoPRdAn6czTNxkM_xQ/viewform).

 Alongside these under-the-hood changes, the project also went through a complete design makeover, because we believe it is important to make this information easy to read and understand for everybody.
-This work mainly resulted in a new logo for the project and a fresh design for the timeline.
+This work mainly resulted in a fresh design for the timeline and a new logo for the project.

+{{< figure src = "timeline_comparison.png" width = "100%" alt = "Comparison of the previous (cluttered) website design with the new, more streamlined one" caption = "The timeline before the sprint (top) vs the timeline now (bottom)" class = "center">}}

 {{< figure src = "logo_selection.png" width = "600" alt = "Presentation of the candidate logos produced during the sprint" caption = "Some logos that we considered (the middle one was selected).
 Note the resemblance to the preLights logo (bottom)." class = "center">}}

-{{< figure src = "timeline_comparison.png" width = "100%" alt = "Comparison of the previous (cluttered) timeline with the new, more streamlined one" caption = "The timeline before the sprint (top) vs the timeline now (bottom)" class = "center">}}

 ### Future perspectives